 This is the most highly-rated Korean restaurant in San Cristobal.
 I didn’t get the chance to eat here, but my friend did and reported back to me.

-First of all, try to arrive when they open.
+The first piece of advice she gave: Arrive when they open.
 The restaurant has only a few tables which fill quickly.
 Second, plan on being there for a while.
 Bring a book to read or something to work on.
 Not only may you need to wait for a table, but it seems as though each dish is made to order, one by one.
 My friend got one of the last tables available for lunch and spent an hour and a half there in total.

 She ordered #3, one of several rice dishes on the menu, and said the flavors were incredible.
 The menu indicates which dishes are spicy as well as the house specialties.
 There are also several vegetarian options and unique teas to drink.